 However, DPMEE associated with the construction phase will be localised to the works footprint and of a short duration.
-In addition, the residential properties within 50 m of the scheme are all screened from the scheme extents by raised roadside embankment.
-Moreover, considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works' impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.
+Moreover, considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, the proposed works impacts on local air quality levels during the construction period are assessed to be temporary negligible adverse in magnitude.
+The scheme will also be undertaken on a rolling programme, over 7-nights, and the nearest SPRI site lies approx. 400 m from the works (and is screened from the scheme extents by woodland, approx. 100 m wide).
+Moreover, taking into account the nature and scale of the works, it is unlikely that there will be any cumulative impacts on local air quality levels during the construction period, despite the presence of the six SPRI sites within 1 km.